 Graphically the game has it going on, that has to be said.
-The cut-scenes are where the graphics really shine and show off the detail in characters faces, making them look eerily close to their real life counterparts.
+The cut-scenes are where the graphics really shine and show off the detail in characters faces, making them look eerily close to their real life counterparts, though still some way for the uncanny valley.
 Environments look great, even if they seem repetitive at times, but they really do throw you down into the Star Trek universe unlike any other game has managed.
-Although the game is graphically pleasing, it’s also full of bugs and glitches, some of which taint it’s pretty coating.
+Although the game is graphically pleasing, it’s also full of bugs and glitches, some of which leave a stain on the pretty coating.

 There’s the occasional clipping glitch that when I first encountered, I ignored.
 I blamed myself for wanting to walk in the particular direction that I did, so I restarted the game.
 Fast forward one loading screen and one cut-screen later and I’m stuck in the same glitch again.
 This time, I blamed the game and the cheap money behind it.
 Unfortunately, that’s not the worst of it.
 During cut-scenes there will often remain a mark on the screen, the aiming reticule.
 Yeah, I know, stupid.
 It just sits there on Chris Pine’s face like a little smudge then appears on Spock’s crotch and there’s nothing that can be done about it.
 It’s not the biggest thing of all, but it’s just a bit of a poor show by Digital Extremes.